 Data preparation and cleansing tasks can take a substantial amount of time.
 Surveys of machine learning developers and data scientists show that the data collection and preparation steps can take up to 80% of a machine learning project's time.
 As the saying goes, "garbage in, garbage out."
 Since machine learning models need to learn from data, the amount of time spent on prepping and cleansing is well worth it.

 Step 4.
-Determine the model's features and train the model
+Determine the model's features and train it

 Once the data is in usable shape and you know the problem you're trying to solve, it's finally time to move to the step you long to do: Train the model to learn from the good quality data you've prepared by applying a range of techniques and algorithms.